Darquedante/Phi2-Smol-0.2B/README.md

-# Phi2-Chinese-0.2B Train your own Phi2 Chinese small model from scratch
+# Phi2-Tiny-0.2B Train your own Phi2 smpl model from scratch

 **This project is experimental, with open-source code and model weights.
 The pre-training data is limited.
-For a better Chinese small model, consider the [ChatLM-mini-Chinese](https://github.com/charent/ChatLM-mini-Chinese) project.**

 - Supports acceleration with flash attention 2

 # 1. ⚗️ Data Cleaning
-For example, adding periods at the end of sentences, converting Traditional Chinese to Simplified Chinese, removing duplicate punctuation (e.g., many dialogue corpora have a lot of `"。。。。。"`), NFKC Unicode normalization (mainly full-width to half-width conversion and dealing with \u3000 \xa0 in web data), etc.
+For example, adding periods at the end of sentences, removing duplicate punctuation (e.g., many dialogue corpora have a lot of `"。。。。。"`), etc.
-For specific data cleaning processes, refer to the [ChatLM-mini-Chinese](https://github.com/charent/ChatLM-mini-Chinese) project.